tilek/about-me/interest_areas_for_startups.md

-This is a draft with quite raw and too little afterthought and censorship.
+This is a draft with ideas that are quite raw and have too little afterthought and censorship.

 # Tier 1 - Meta challenges.